 By increasing the planted area and improving yield per unit area using improved high yielding oil palm seedlings, total production will increase.
-Presco's plan to plant and replant a total of 3,500 hectares between 2014 and 2016 at Ologbo and Obaretin Estates has been achieved, as the company is continually working to acquire and increase its land bank.
+The company is continually working to acquire and increase its land bank.

 Increase Processing Capacity

 In order to be able to efficiently process the increased production, the processing capacity of the palm oil mill was upgraded from 40 to 60 tonnes per hour in 2013.
 This was the first phase of the mill expansion.
-The second phase which will bring the capacity of the mill to 90 tonnes per hour of FFB by the end of 2018 has reached advanced stage with the installation of four (4) units of fully automated tilting sterilizers which were commissioned in january, 2016.
-In 2017, the Palm Kernel Crushing Plant will be moved to give way for the installation of additional presses/threshers and bigger depericarping system.
+The second phase brought the capacity of the mill to 90 tonnes per hour of FFB with the installation of four (4) units of fully automated tilting sterilizers which were commissioned in January, 2016.

 Increase Refining/Fractionation Capacity